-The Government's National Planning Policy Framework (NPPF) is clear about the role that sport plays in delivering sustainable communities through promoting health and well-being.
-We, working with the provisions of the NPPF, wish to see local planning policy protect, enhance and provide for sports facilities based on robust and up-to-date assessments of need, as well as helping to realise the wider benefits that participation in sport can bring.
+Working with the provisions of the National Planning Policy Framework (NPPF) and through promoting health and wellbeing, we wish to see local planning policy protect, enhance and provide for sports facilities based on robust and up-to-date assessments of need, as well as helping to realise the wider benefits that taking part in sport can bring.

 Delivering sound policies

-Sound policy can only be developed in the context of objectively assessed needs, in turn used to inform the development of a strategy for sport and recreation.
+Sound policy can only be developed by objectively assessing needs, which in turn is used to inform the development of a strategy for sport and recreation.
 Policies which protect, enhance and provide for sports facilities should reflect this work, and be the basis for consistent application through development management.